Freshman Application Procedures

 Official Test Scores

 Standardized test scores are required for admission review: either ACT (code 1154) or SAT 1 (code 1836) scores are accepted.
-To qualify for Priority Admission, test scores must be received by November 1.
-For Regular Admission, they must be received by January 12.
+To qualify for the Priority Filing Period, test scores must be received by November 1.
+The final deadline to submit test scores is December 12.
 The writing portion of the ACT is not required.
 Official test scores must be sent directly from the testing agency.
 Copies of student score reports will not be accepted.

 Test scores that will be used to fulfill the English proficiency requirement must be taken within two years of the student's date of enrollment in the University.